-Note: Policies on refunds for withdrawal from the University are found in the Financial Information section of this catalog and in the Financial Information Bulletin, which can be accessed online at www.smu.edu/bursar("Financial Bulletin" link).
+Policies on refunds for withdrawal from the University are found in the Financial Information section of this catalog and in the Financial Information Bulletin, which can be accessed online at www.smu.edu/bursar ("Financial Bulletin" link).
+Online/distance students who reside outside of Texas should visit the SMU Right to Know Web page to learn about state-specific refund policies.
 No refunds are made without an official withdrawal.